 5. Malabar Spinach

 Malabar spinach is a fantastic edible climber for warm or tropical climates.
 It thrives in summer during warm weather when most other spinach and leafy greens die off.
 This can help fill the gaps in your seasonal harvests.
 Malabar spinach can be grown in pots or containers.
-It has succulent-like leaves so can handle hot weather but it can be frost sensitive.
+It has succulent-like leaves, so it can handle hot weather, but it can be frost sensitive.

 6. Butterfly Pea